ClustProject/KETIPreDataIngestion/README.md

 # KETI_setting
 - It includes Data and corresponding MetaData information.
-- We do not upload this information for the private issue.
+- We do not upload this information due to privacy concerns.